<img src="https://ws.zoominfo.com/pixel/zvVNNaJfija36JfACT7K" width="1" height="1" style="display: none;">

 This includes signing contracts, customizing plans & payment schedules, renewal, upgrades, and downgrades, up to the point where a customer cancels their subscription.

-Managing subscriptions is also about the technology used to make all this happen.
+Subscription management is also about the technology used to make all this happen.
 It refers to software that tracks the whole process and streamlines it.

 These processes enable companies to create a satisfactory experience for their customers and to recognize revenue accurately.